Pre-order on Bandcamp for early access and extra artwork

 Pre-save on Spotify to be notified when the album is live

 See YouTube for more

-Gentle Return brings emotional vulnerability and sonic experimentation to indie rock and pop music, a strange and wondrous successor to acts like Animal Collective, St. Vincent, and Elliot Smith.
+Gentle Return from San Francisco brings emotional vulnerability and sonic experimentation to indie rock and pop music, a strange and wondrous successor to acts like Animal Collective, St. Vincent, and Elliot Smith.

-After three solo US tours as Gentle Return—including a 30-show tour in part with Rosie Cima and Logan Greene/Sophie McTear (Diet Pop)-Devin finished recording This Is Really Happening primarily in his San Francisco bedroom.
-The sophomore effort invites us to reflect on anxiety and self-criticism, isolation and loneliness in the 21st century, the dissociative heartbreak of internet dating, and trying to find peace within oneself.
+After three solo US tours in 2017-18, including a 30-show tour in part with Rosie Cima and Logan Greene/Sophie McTear (Diet Pop), Devin finished recording This Is Really Happening primarily in his San Francisco bedroom.
+The 2020 sophomore effort reflects on anxiety and self-criticism, isolation and loneliness in the 21st century, the dissociative heartbreak of internet dating, and trying to find peace within oneself.